KyleSuchenkai/MATH_700_Machine_Learning_in_Finance/README.md

 <br> III.
 Neural Networks, Deep Networks
 <br> IV.
 Model Interpretability, Feature Importance, Feature Reduction

-Course content will be taught across two terms (Winter 2020 and Fall 2020) and will culminate in studentsâ€™ completion of a final project at the end of the second semester.

-The instructor will be based remotely, with on-campus instruction tentatively taking place on the following Fridays and Saturdays in Winter 2020: January 31 and February 1, February 21 and 22, and March 20 and 21.
-The GSI will lead regular instruction on Fridays from 12:00 pm to 1:30 pm throughout the semester.

 #### Some major themes of this course are:
 - Python Programming in Data Science (Python basis, Numpy, pandas, Matplotlib, scikit-learn etc)
 - Machine learning end to end (preparation of data, normalizing, pipelines, model selection, parameter selection, cross validation, data visualization, model analysis, determining underfit and overfit, ...)